Laptop Running AirDroid App

 Buy a Cheap Mac

 A dead simple solution would be to buy a Mac.
-For example, the entry-level Mac mini costs $700.
+For example, the entry-level Mac mini costs $599.
 I could put the mini in any room in my house, connect it to my home network, and then remotely control it from my Dell Windows 11 laptop (via Chrome Remote Desktop or similar).

 This would be the most elegant solution, but far from the cheapest.
-The other downside would be the overhead of maintaining another computer (software updates, etc.).
+The other downside would be the time overhead of maintaining another computer (software updates, etc.).

 In short, this solution would be overkill unless I had other reasons for needing macOS.